invector-sw-studio/.github/profile/README.md

 Hi there 👋
-##🧙 We are Cafundó Software Studio
+##🧙 We are inVector Software Studio

-What is Cafundó Software Studio?
+What is inVector Software Studio?
 🙋‍♀️Cafundó Software Studio is a friendly software company made by friends who care for each other.

-What is Cafundó's purpose?
+What is inVector's purpose?
-👩‍💻Cafundó was born to build light games and softwares for education, publicity and non-complex scenarios.
+👩‍💻inVector was born to build b2c softwares, b2b integrations for non-complex scenarios.